w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide.md

 <img src="/items/fishing/guide/guide_location.webp" alt="Bare Hand" width="400">
 </center>

-The location pages also show what NPCs visit the location.
+The location pages also show what <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing#FishNPCs" target="_blank">NPCs</a> visit the location.
 In order to complete the location page, you must meet each NPC possible at the location at least once.
 As you meet them, their shadows will fill in.

 ## Tools {: #Tools}
-The tool pages in the guide book are useful to see how a tool is working for you.
+The tool pages in the guide book are useful to see how a <a href="/Items/Fishing#Tools" target="_blank">tool</a> is working for you.
 You can see the description of the tool, how many you own, and all the stats for what that tool has helped you catch.

 <br>